nestauk/flow-temp-toolkit/src/principles/2-check-eligibility.md

 next: 3-make-the-changes
 patterns:
   - title: Check whether the user's heating system is suitable
-    description: This guide focuses on gas condensing combination boilers, it’s important that clear questions are asked of households so that they are confident in identifying the type of boiler they have.
+    description: This guide focuses on gas condensing combi boilers.
+It’s important that clear questions are asked of households so that they are confident in identifying the type of boiler they have.
     slug: check-the-users-heating-system-is-suitable
     icon: /static/files/check-eligibility-noun-checking-5002777.svg
     alt: checklist